SudipRai27/Livewire-Booking/README.md

 # About

 A simple booking appointments demo with livewire.
-This also has multi step form for registration and profile edit using livewire
+This also has multi step form for both registration and profile edit using livewire.

 #### `Backend: Laravel 8.12`